 Ten Positive Ways to Make Your Relationship Better

-If you don’t take some action, whatever your issue is, it will only get bigger.
+If you don’t take some action, the issues will only get bigger.

 Posted Jun 27, 2013

 If your relationship is in trouble and you want to stay together, you have to take action.
-Doing more of what works and less of what doesn’t is a great place to begin the process.
-Here are ten things that many couples who have endured difficult times and emerged stronger have done.
+Doing more of what works and less of what doesn’t is a great way to begin the process.
+Here are 10 things that many partners who have endured difficult times and emerged stronger have done:

 - Go to therapy.
-Seems obvious coming from a marriage counselor, but many couples think that if they can’t work it out themselves, the relationship isn’t right in the first place.
+This seems obvious coming from a marriage counselor, but many couples think that if they can’t work it out themselves, the relationship isn’t right in the first place.
 Wrong.
 Few people can be objective about their own relationships and behaviors.
-Talk with a trained and objective third party.
+A trained and objective third party can help.

 - A picture is worth a thousand words.
-Keeping your partner’s picture on your desk, wallet, or computer lets him or her know that you think of your love throughout the day.
-Doing this seemingly small thing is very reaffirming.
+Keeping your partner’s picture on your desk, in your wallet, or on your computer lets him or her know that you think of your love throughout the day.
+This seemingly small thing can be very reaffirming.